 I’m an only child, but was raised around aunts, uncles, and cousins “out the wazoo” … that’s Midwestern for “there’s a lot of us”.
 When we added all of our friends to family gatherings – they were important, too – we grew to rather large numbers.

 Food was central to our gatherings, and the foods we ate were often from recipes handed down a few generations.
-We’re mostly German, but my Grandpa Raines made sure we had a little Scotch-Irish mixed in, too.
+We’re mostly German, but my Grandpa Raines made sure we had a little Scottish mixed in – Viking, to be more specific.
 When he and my Grandma married, that full blooded German line was pretty well wrecked!

-Food has always been important to my family.
-It helps tell the story of our lives.
-Food is part of our heritage.
-It links us to our culture in ways we don’t necessarily realize, and often take for granted.
+Food helps tell the story of our lives.
+It is part of our heritage and links us to our culture in ways we don’t necessarily realize, and often take for granted.
 Food helps explain why we are who we are.

 Through this site, I will share my passions with you … food, heritage, family history and, of course, recipes.

-I will take some of those old recipes that take forever to prepare and remake them to fit today’s lifestyles.
+I will take some of those old recipes that take forever and remake them to fit today’s lifestyles.

 I will introduce you to the “old” way of eating … a way that is making a “clean” comeback as society focuses more on local and seasonal foods.